unsaved/gradle-ivyxml-plugin/README.txt

         ~ Plugin boolean property 'variablizeProjStrings' replaced with String property projIvyVariablePrefix.
           Search for "projIvyVariablePrefix" below for details.
+        ~ By default every configuration referenced in the ivy.xml file is automatically instantiated if it does not already exist.
+          This behavior can be toggled with new boolean property 'instantiateConfigurations'.
+If 'instantiateConfigurations' is
+          false, then like previously, ivy.xml entries for non-existing confs will be ignored.
+        ~ Even with 'instantiateConfigurations' false, if a conf (that exists in your Gradle project) extends a conf that does not yet exist in Gradle, it will be automatically instantiated.
+In this situation, nothing useful could happen by either ignoring or aborting.

 UNSUPPORTED ivy.xml features
     Most ivy.xml elements and attributes are supported.
 Here we document those